Mrauk U, Myanmar: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-If you see a temple, such as Htukkam Thein Temple, wear:
+If you go to a temple, such as Htukkam Thein Temple, wear:

-If you go to Letse Kan Gate & Let Se Lake (sunset), you're likely to do a lot of walking.
+If you go to Letse Kan Gate & Let Se Lake (sunset), you will do a lot of walking.
 These are a must:

 April